vmorsell/gpt-sdk-go/README.md

     config := gpt.NewConfig().WithAPIKey(apiKey)
     client := gpt.NewClient(config)

-    msg := "Hi, ChatGPT!
-Can you give me a \"Hello, World!\"?" in := gpt.ChatCompletionInput{
+    msg := "Can you give me a \"Hello, World!\"?" in := gpt.ChatCompletionInput{
         Messages: []gpt.Message{
+            {
+				Role:    gpt.RoleSystem,
+				Content: "You are an assistant that speaks like Shakespeare.", },
             {
                 Role:    gpt.RoleUser,
                 Content: msg,